ssm-lab/twin-transition-survey-replication-package/README.md

 ## Contents

+- `/data`
+  - `data-full.xlsx` - Data sheet of 161 shortlisted studies (66 parallel transition, 71 informed transition, 24 twin transition)
-- `/data` - Data extraction sheet of 22 included studies (with fully extrated data); and 16 eventually excluded studies (with quality data that justifies the exclusion).
+  - `data-extracted.xlsx` - Data extraction sheet of the 24 twin transition studies
-- `/scripts` - Analysis scripts for the automated analysis of data.
+- `/scripts` - Analysis scripts for the automated analysis of data
-- `/output` - Results of the analyses as used in the article.
+- `/output` - Results of the analyses as used in the article

 ## How to use